Understanding Local SEO Ranking Factors: What Google Prioritizes

 Leveraging Events, Sponsorships, and Chambers of Commerce

 Hosting a local workshop?
 Partnering with a nonprofit?
-These activities not only generate goodwill but often result in media coverage and backlinks that juice your SEO without you having to beg for them.
+These activities not only generate goodwill but often result in media coverage and backlinks that boost your SEO without requiring you to solicit them.

 Mobile Optimization and Voice Search in 2025